thehyve/fairspace/projects/mercury/README.md

 -   [webdav](https://github.com/perry-mitchell/webdav-client) is used for connecting to WebDAV servers.
 -   [jsonld](https://github.com/digitalbazaar/jsonld.js) is used for unpacking JSON-LD responses.

-### Testing
+### Code style

 The project has extended the eslint configuration by React and AirBnb.
-At the moment it is enforced and executed at project building and therefore it is recommended to use a plugin for eslint in your favorite IDE.
-The rules are in the .eslintrc.js file.
+At the moment it is enforced and executed at project building, and therefore it is recommended to use a plugin for eslint in your favorite IDE.
+The rules are in the _.eslintrc.js_ file.

-You can also run ESlint manually by doing:
+You can also run [ESLint] manually by doing:

 ```bash
 yarn lint
 ```

 Besides ESlint, the project uses [Prettier] for code formatting.
-The rules are in the .prettierrc file.
+The rules are defined in the _.prettierrc.js_ config file.
+Auto code formatting is executed at project building.
+To run it manually, use the following command:

 ```bash
 yarn format